Pollutants and Collections

 Acetic acid |

-Cellulose acetate; certain sealants, adhesives, and paints; linoleum, some cleaning products; humans |
+Cellulose acetate; certain sealants, adhesives, and paints; linoleum; some cleaning products; humans |

 Nitrogen oxide compounds |